 - Use light-colored window treatments in the summertime to deflect heat away from the home.

 - Do a home energy audit.
-Here is a list of items your can audit yourself to make sure your home is functioning efficiently.
 Consider calling in a professional auditor for a more thorough check-up.
 Many utility companies offer free or discounted audits to their customers.

 Thinking of making larger-scale energy-efficient home improvements?
 Download our free Rehab & Construction Guide for information on financing home improvements into your mortgage loan.